 * “Sea Base Alpha,” my feature story in the June 2012 issue of Discover magazine, is almost like an epilogue to my book in that it describes the continuing efforts to build on the SEALAB-era advances that made sea bases and long-duration dives possible.
 I have to say this story looked a lot better in the print magazine than it does online, but the words are all there, so . . .enjoy!

 * “The Hunt to Catch the Giant Squid – On Film.”
 Who knew this creature had never been filmed in the wild?
-With this piece for Pacific Standard magazine’s online edition I had some fun bringing readers up to speed on this unusual cinematic venture.
+With this piece for Pacific Standard online, I had some fun bringing readers up to speed on this unusual cinematic venture.

 * “Ocean Technologies for the Next Era of Exploration.”
 This package of nine stories for Men’s Journal.com shows how leading developers of undersea technology are pushing the sub-aquatic envelope – despite the fits and starts in ocean exploration programs I recently described in my essay for Slate.